wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/172-extract-from-report-by-bureau-of-agricultural-economics.md

 ---
+doc_date: '1981-12-08'
+doc_num: 172
+doc_order: 172
+naa_refs:
+- naa_barcode: 11557133
+  naa_control_symbol: 1982/1381 PART 3
+  naa_series: A1313
+  reference: '[NAA: Al313/113, 8211381, iii]'
-title: "172 Extract from Report by Bureau of Agricultural Economics"
+title: Extract from Report by Bureau of Agricultural Economics
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 9041
 vol_id: 23
-doc_date: 1981-12-08
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 172 Extract from Report by Bureau of Agricultural Economics

-## Canberra, September 1981
+Canberra, September 1981

 ## Comparitive Efficiency between Australian and New Zealand Dairy Industries and Implications for trans-Tasman Trade